Berlinia/deltagreenery/README.md

 Requirements

 - Install [Docker Desktop](https://www.docker.com/products/docker-desktop/) (Windows / macOS / Linux) for your computer.
-- Make sure Docker Desktop is running before continuing.
+- Make sure Docker Desktop is running, and you are logged into it, before continuing.
 That’s it.

 ----------------------------------------------------------------